qbalsdon/android-ally-plugin/README.md

 The [Trello Board][4] will show you the project roadmap, any issues in the GitHub tracker should also be there.

-This plugin will only ever support [TalkBack for Developers][9] and not any other screen reader.
+This plugin will only ever support [TalkBack for Developers][9] and not any other screen reader without ADB-friendly controls.
 [The code is open source][8].
 This includes Google's TalkBack, Samsung's TalkBack, Amazon VoiceView and CSR - unless they add ADB features, in which case they will be given a separate tab.
 Separation of concerns is the highest priority in this code.

 ## This is in Swing, ew!
 Yes it's written in Swing, you are more than welcome to create a [Jewel][5] version if you like.
 The main reasons the project is not using Jetpack Compose yet are: